DomagojPlanjar/neumre_projekt/README.md

 Firstly, you need to download the data from this [link](https://www.kaggle.com/datasets/gpiosenka/70-dog-breedsimage-data-set)
 .
 After it is downloaded, place it in models directory structured as is (dataset/...).
 To train models, just run each notebook.
-Additional instructions are provided as comments in notebooks.
+Additional instructions are provided as comments in notebooks if needed.

 ## Paper